Home > DIY NS-10 Speakers

 Once all the screw placements had been determined and pilot holes drilled, I sanded the boxes smooth and coated them with a few layers of water based undercoat, sanding between coats.

-Using a cheap Malaysian HVLP spray gun, I applied the first coats of British Paints Ritzy Red interior low sheen house paint.
+I applied the first coats of British Paints Ritzy Red interior low sheen house paint.
 The can advised 100ml of water per liter to thin, but this was far too little to ensure it would spray from my home handyman tool, so I just kept adding water until it reached the correct consistency to spray properly.
-I did not notice any ill effects from adding so much water to the gel-like paint.
+I did not notice any bad effects from adding so much water to the gel-like paint.

 To keep the finish protected, I inserted three of the eight speaker mounting screws to create a tripod on the front baffle as the spraying progressed.
 Once the final coat had dried, I mounted the crossover, stuffed the box with some glass fiber and soldered the drivers to the correct wires shown earlier.